joshraphael/ra4111/DESIGN.md

 ![completelevel7](badges/img/Level8.png "Complete Level 7")

-Complete level 7 and buy the lift pass for level 8 in one session
+Complete level 7 and buy the lift pass for level 8 without using passwords

 Conditions:
 1. Start game with no levels completed